 Each gorgeous page features a hiding border collie that you must locate (and trust me when I say that he’s as elusive as a seasoned burglar).

 Looking for fun books for kids during a road trip?
-Difficult Riddles For Smart Kids is exactly that – a compilation of 300 challenging riddles and brain teasers for intelligent children.
-It’s as educational as it is entertaining making it one of the best road trip books for kids.
+Difficult Riddles For Smart Kids is a compilation of 300 challenging riddles and brain teasers for intelligent children.
+It’s as educational as it is entertaining, making it one of the best road trip books for kids.

 Mad Libs on the Road

 Mad Libs, the iconic phrasal template word game, gets a road-trip rehash in this hilarious new edition: Mad Libs On the Road.
-If you aren’t familiar with this six-decade-old pastime, the rules are simple.
+The rules are simple if you aren’t familiar with this six-decade-old pastime.

 The Best Ever Back Seat Games: Fun games to play while you are traveling

-When on road trips with the family, it’s easy to run out of things to say or do.
+When on road trips with the family, running out of things to say or do is easy.
 Without activities to keep everyone occupied – the journey feels long and tiresome.
 Enter The Best Ever Backseat Games, one of the best road trip books for kids.

 The Ultimate Travel Journal For Kids: Awesome Activities for Your Adventures